Distributed-AI/PipeTransformer/doc/pytorch_blog/PipeTransformer.md

 Figure 12. the timing of caching
 </p>

 To evaluate AutoCache, we compared the sample throughput of training that activates AutoCache from epoch $0$ (blue) with the training job without AutoCache (red).
 Figure 12 shows that enabling caching too early can slow down training, as caching can be more expensive than forward propagation on a small number of frozen layers.
-After freezing more layers, caching activations clearly outperforms the corresponding forward propagation.
+After more layers are frozen, caching activations clearly outperform the corresponding forward propagation.
 As a result, AutoCache uses a profiler to determine the proper timing to enable caching.
 In our system, for ViT (12 layers), caching starts from 3 frozen layers, while for BERT (24 layers), caching starts from 5 frozen layers.

 For more detailed experimental analysis, please refer to our paper.